 You may have been looking at hiring a bookkeeper by running a local ad, but is that really the best strategy?

 Bookkeeper vs. CPA: Understanding the Difference

 The decision to hire a bookkeeper or a CPA really comes down your business needs and goals.
 Please see our 8 reasons why you should hire an accountant for more information.
 Finding the right fit can be tricky and it’s important to explore a wide variety of avenues to find the right person for your team.

 What does a bookkeeper do?

-Bookkeepers duties and knowledge can vary depending on the level of education and experience that professional has.
+Bookkeepers’ duties and knowledge can vary depending on the level of education and experience of that professional.
 Your bookkeeper should be well-versed in whatever accounting program you utilize and can help you streamline processes like data entry by help you get bank accounts connected and other automations in place.
 They should also be reconciling all accounts on a monthly or weekly basis depending on your needs and cash flow situation.
-They can help with bill pay, accounts receivable, collections, payroll and more.
+They can help with bill pay, accounts receivable, collections, payroll, and more.

 What does a CPA do?